 Learning about the customer:

 This section details the questions that should be asked to find out if the potential customer can profitably benefit from your product.
-Looking at your customer’s own core differentiation and unique selling points will help you to figure out questions to ask to see if your product or service is something that they need and that will work in their advantage.
+Looking at your customer’s own core differentiation and unique selling points will help to figure out questions to ask to see if your product or service is something that they need and that will work in their advantage.
 This is a good way to discover a customer’s pain points and how your product can lead to a solution for them.

 Benefits and capabilities: